Pervasive AI for IoT applications: A Survey on Resource-efficient Distributed Artificial Intelligence: Future directions and open challenges

 \subsubsection{Data-locality-aware algorithms}

 Most of the efforts, studying the pervasive inference, focus on splitting and parallelizing the DNN tasks related to a predictive request.
-Next, based on the requirements of these tasks and the available resources in the joint system (e.g., computation and energy), tasks are distributed and assigned to the participants.
+Next, based on the resource requirements and their availability in the joint system (e.g., computation and energy), tasks are distributed and assigned to the participants.
 However, in terms of memory, only the weight of the input data is considered, whereas the weights to store the DNN structure are never taken into account.
-In section \ref{AI}, we showed in Table \ref{Macc} that state-of-the-art DNN models are very sized and require high memory availability.
-For example, VGG-16 model has 138 M parameters and requires 512 Mb to store its filters.
+For example, VGG-16 model has 138 M parameters and requires 512 Mb to store its filters \cite{VGG}.
 What worsens the situation is that some partitions impose copying the filters to all participants (e.g., spatial splitting.).
 Moreover, if the intelligent application is led by multiple DNN models and different segments are assigned to each device, a huge memory burden is experienced.
 Therefore, data-locality-aware algorithms should be designed.
 More specifically, the distribution system has to account for the past tasks assigned to each participant and try to maximize the re-usability of previously-stored weights, with consideration to the capacity of the devices.
 Minimizing the number of weights assigned to each participant, not only contributes to reduce the memory usage, but also guarantees the privacy of the structure against white-box attacks \cite{emna_white_box}.